1. Stopped By The Police On The Street, Now What?

 No. You are not required to make a statement, answer police questions or participate in a police investigation, and you never have to go anywhere with the police unless they have arrested you, or you are required to attend a preliminary inquiry (a meeting before the court trial begins).
 However, it is not a good idea to refuse to give the officer your name and address if required, or give a false name and address.
 It is not also not a good idea to run, leave without permission or be aggressive.
 It is good to ask the officer's permission before you walk away.

-If you are under the age of 10 (soon to be increased to 12) years, the police official must, in the, immediately hand you over to your parents or an appropriate adult or a guardian, or to a suitable child and youth care center, and must notify a probation officer.
+If you are under the age of 12 years, the police official must, in the, immediately hand you over to your parents or an appropriate adult or a guardian, or to a suitable child and youth care center, and must notify a probation officer.

 If the police ask to speak to you about an investigation, it is a good idea to request to speak to your lawyer and have your parents, guardian or an appropriate adult present.